thecamp-toolbox/Livrable-WIP/readme.md

 # Todo

-- Make a helper for image selection (Unsplah code, uploaded or default) to be added to default and cover slides
-- Plutôt avoir un dropdown pour choisir le genre de template qu'on veut
+## asap

 - Ajouter des if () partout pour que ça fonctionne même quand certains champs sont absents
+- Find a way to limit number of items on portfolio slide to 8 and distribute on any number of slides (ex.
+15 items => 2 slides)

+## future

 - Better Font Awesome integration
-- Find a way to limit number of items on portfolio slide to 8 and distribute on any number of slides (ex.
-15 items => 2 slides).
 - Add slides numbers when printed
+- Call slideshows in slideshows (ex. thecamp presentation in livrable)

 ## Templates to add

 - steps (process)
 - project (with link etc. for benchmark)
 - columns (or add possibility on default)
-- data
 - schedule
+- full page image / gallery